kkratterf/c14/README.md

 ## License

-Inspired by [Plausible](https://plausible.io/), Feely is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Inspired by [Plausible](https://plausible.io/), C14 is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/fucinastudio/fucina/blob/main/LICENSE.md).